-As a child growing up in South Africa I personally did not live in a mud hut or fight with lions while walking through the streets but I did learned a lot about Jan Van Riebeeck while in school, he was a Dutch colonial administrator that left The Netherlands in 1651 on a ship with his family and a large number of Dutch farmers, reaching Africa and becoming the first commander of Cape Town in 1662.
+As a child growing up in South Africa, I personally did not live in a mud hut or fight with lions while walking in the streets, but I did learned a lot about Jan Van Riebeeck while in school.
+He was a Dutch colonial administrator that left The Netherlands in 1651 on a ship with his family and a large number of Dutch farmers, reaching Africa and becoming the first commander of Cape Town in 1662.

 His big mission was to build a harbor along the coast line as a mid-way stop for ships passing by, these ships came from many places including France, Germany and of course The Netherlands.
 A difficulty in communication arose due to the different languages which ultimately gave birth to our language calling it Cape Dutch before it became an official language which still is about 90% Dutch.

 Nowadays travelling as a South African, we often face a ridiculous stereotype which is why I added the video below just to show how funny some of our experiences could be.

 Due to our crazy exchange rate I travel in the cheapest way possible, an economic crisis will never stand in my way of seeing the world, having just a small backpack, a trusty tooth brush and a big slice of biltong (dried out meat) that I smuggle around on my travels.
 I geared up to journey back to my ancestral motherland.